NeuroJSON/jdata/JData_specification.md

 Data are the digital representations of our world.
-Generating and processing data are the essential parts of our daily lives, and are at the very foundations of modern sciences, information technologies, businesses, and the interactions between our global societies.
+Generating and processing data are essential parts of our daily lives, and form the very foundations of modern sciences, information technologies, businesses, and interactions between global societies.

-Data take many different forms.
-Some data can be represented by simple scalars; some others have complex forms with hierarchical structures.
-An efficient representation of data also strongly depends on the application needs.
-In some cases, plain text files with white-space separated fields are sufficient; however, for performance-sensitive applications, using binary formats can significantly reduce loading and processing time.
-The abilities to store and parse complex data structures are particularly important to the scientific communities.
+Data can take many forms.
+Some data can be represented by simple scalars; others have complex forms with hierarchical structures.
+An efficient representation of data also strongly depends upon application-specific needs.
+In some cases, plain text files with white-space delimited fields are sufficient; however, for performance-sensitive applications, binary formats can significantly reduce loading and processing time.
+The ability to store and parse complex data structures is particularly important to the scientific community.

-It is a challenging task to encapsulate wide varieties of data forms in a single data interchange format.
+It is a challenging task to encapsulate a wide variety of data forms within a single data interchange format.
 There have been many previous efforts in designing a general-purpose data storage specification.
-Some of them have become popular choices in one or multiple categories of applications.
+Some of them have become popular choices in one or multiple applications.
-Extensible Markup Language (XML), for example, is ubiquitously used as a data-exchange format, but the verbosity of the syntax, moderate complexity for parsing, impeded readability and inefficiency in expressing structured data suggested room for alternative formats.
-Comma Separated Value (CSV), a rather simple plain-text format, is used among some applications to exchange a tabular data structure (such as a spreadsheet); yet, its inability to encode more complex data forms, lack of flexibility and precision restrict it to specific applications.
+Extensible Markup Language (XML), for example, is ubiquitously used as a data-exchange format, but the verbosity of the syntax, moderate complexity for parsing, impeded readability and inefficiency in expressing structured data Indicate room for improvement.
+Comma Separated Value (CSV), a rather simple plain-text format, is used among some applications to exchange tabular data structures (such as spreadsheets); yet, its inability to encode more complex data forms, lack of flexibility and data precision restrict it to specific applications.

-The Hierarchical Data Format (HDF) is a format targeting at the broad needs from the scientific communities.
+The Hierarchical Data Format (HDF) is a format targeting the broad needs of the scientific communities.
 It has an extensible hierarchical data model with a large capacity to represent complex binary data.
-However, to effectively use HDF requires skillful implementation and in-depth understanding to the underlying data models.
-For small projects with non-critical performance needs, using an advanced data format such as HDF may requires additional development and maintenance efforts.
-Similar arguments can be made to the Common Data Format (CDF) or Network Common Data Format (netCDF) that are partly derived from HDF.
+However, to effectively use HDF requires skillful implementation and an in-depth understanding of the underlying data models.
+For small projects with non-critical performance needs, using an advanced data format such as HDF may require additional development and maintenance efforts.
+Similar arguments can be made for the Common Data Format (CDF) or Network Common Data Format (netCDF) that are partly derived from HDF.
 In addition, the MATLAB mat-file format and Tecplot data format are also used among the research communities.
-Because of the requirement of propitiatory software or libraries, these formats have also found difficulties to achieve wide-spread use outside of the user communities of the associated software.
+Wide-spread adoption of these formats has been hindered by the need for proprietary software or libraries, and usage is generally limited to the respective user communities.

 ### JSON and UBJSON

-The JavaScript Object Notation (JSON) format is a text-based data format that is known for its capability of storing complex data, excellent portability and human-readability.
-JSON is widely adopted in modern web applications, and is becoming popular among local/native applications.
+The JavaScript Object Notation (JSON) format is a text-based data format that is known for its complex data storage capability, excellent portability and human-readability.
+JSON has been widely adopted in modern web applications, and is becoming popular among local/native applications.
 The key advantages of JSON
 include:

-* **simplicity**: JSON data are composed by a list of `"name":value` pairs; such a simple grammar greatly eases the use and parsing of the data file; free JSON-encoders and decoders are widely available for most popular programming languages;
+* **simplicity**: JSON data are composed of lists of `"name":value` pairs; such simple syntax greatly eases the use and parsing of the data file; free JSON-encoders and decoders are widely available for most popular programming languages;
 * **human-readability**: the text-based nature of JSON and its clean, easy-to-read format make it intuitively readable without in-depth knowledge of the format itself;
-* **hierarchical data support**: JSON has a tree-like data storage paradigm which has the native capacity to support complex hierarchical data structures; there is no inherent data size limit imposed by the format itself;
+* **hierarchical data support**: JSON has a tree-like data storage paradigm which has the capacity to support complex hierarchical data structures; there is no inherent data size limit imposed by the format itself;
-*  **web-readiness**: because JSON can be readily parsed by JavaScript, most JSON-encoded data file can be directly invoked (inline or load from remote site) from a JavaScript based web-application.
+*  **web-readiness**: because JSON can be readily parsed by JavaScript, most JSON-encoded data files can be directly invoked (inline or loaded from remote sites) by a JavaScript based web-application.

 JSON also has limitations.
 JSON's `"value"` fields are weakly-typed.
-They only support strings, numbers, and Boolean types, but lack of the fine-granularity to represent various numerical types of different byte-lengths (in C-language, for example, short, int, long int, float, double, long double) and their signs (signed and unsigned).
-Because JSON is a text-based format, the size of the data file can be significantly larger than a binary format and requires additional conversion when used in an application.
+They only support strings, numbers, and Boolean types, and lack the fine-granularity to represent various numerical types of different byte-lengths (in C-language, for example, short, int, long int, float, double, long double) and their signs (signed and unsigned).
+Because JSON is a text-based format, the size of the data file can be significantly larger than a respective binary file  and requires additional conversion when used in an application.
 This introduces overhead in both storage and processing.

 The Universal Binary JSON (UBJSON) is one of the binary counterparts to the JSON format.
-It specifically addresses the above mentioned limitations, yet, adheres to a simple grammar similar to the text-based JSON.
-As a trade-off, it loses the "human-readability" to a certain extend.
-Although the implemented parsers for UBJSON are not as abundant as JSON, due to the simplicity of the format itself, the development cost for implementing a parser for a new programming language is significantly lower than other more complex data formats.
+It specifically addresses the above mentioned limitations, yet adheres to a simple grammar similar to the text-based JSON.
+As a trade-off, it loses the "human-readability" to a certain extent.
+Although implemented parsers for UBJSON are not as abundant as those for JSON, The simplicity of the format significantly lowers the development cost of implementing new encoders/parsers.

 With the ease-of-use, superior portability and parser availability, JSON and UBJSON have the potentials to serve as the main-stream data storage and